zacharysparrow/wordle-bot/README.md

 reals, aloes, tails, roles, and rates
 </details>

-The number of guesses for each word using this algorithm is recorded in data/word_depth.csv.
-Looks like every word is reached in 5 guesses with the optimal starting word!
+The number of guesses for each word using this algorithm is recorded in data/word_depth.csv (zero indexing).
+Looks like every word is reached in 6 guesses with the optimal starting word!

 ## License
 Distributed under the MIT license.
 See LICENSE.txt for more information.